ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth-flow.md

 Note that we are using `loginFailed` to open the toast.
 The toast will open when `loginFailed` is set to `true`.
 The toast stays up for three seconds and then closes.
 When it closes, `didDismiss` is fired and we set `loginFailed` to `false`.

 In the class, we need to define the property, initialize it to `false`, and set it to `true` if the login fails.

+`IonToast` also needs to be imported properly in the class.
+This is not shown because you have done this multiple times now.

+**`src/app/login/login.page.ts`**

 ```typescript
   loginFailed = false;